Skip navigation

 Short-cycling is when an air conditioning system turns on and shuts off rapidly without ever running for very long–not even enough to complete a full cooling cycle.
 Your air conditioning system uses the most energy turning on and turning off than it does just running.
 So, you want yours to run for at least 15 minutes at a time.
 Otherwise, it’s typically a sign of something going seriously wrong.

 If you’ve had your system for a while and it just started doing this, then it usually means there’s an electrical problem of some kind.
 If your system is brand new and experiencing this problem, then unfortunately it was not properly sized.
-Either way, if you notice short-cycling, it’s time to give us a call!
+Either way, a malfunctioning AC compressor could be the cause, and if you notice short-cycling, it’s time to give us a call!

 For professional air conditioning service in Nashville, TN, contact Covenant Heating and Cooling